-Path Operators \$path\$ Get value Gets the value of the path ??path??
+Path Opera ators \$path\$ Get value Gets the value of the path ??path??
 Check for presence Checks for the existence of the path.
 If it exists, the expression is true.
 If it does not, the expression is false.

-< Less than Compares numeric data.
+Operators t that return true/false < Less than Compares numeric data.
 Returns true if the value to the left of the operator is smaller than the value to the right.
 Greater than Compares numeric data.
 Returns true if the value to the left of the operator is larger than the value to the right. <= Less than or equal to Compares numeric data.
 Returns true if the value to the left of the operator is smaller than or equal to the value to the right. >= Greater than or equal to Compares numeric data.
 Returns true if the value to the left of the operator is larger than or equal to the value to the right. !
 Not Evaluates the expression and returns the opposite.
 Example: !\$zone_temp/locked\$ If zone_temp/locked is true, the expression is false.
 If zone_temp/locked is false, the expression is true. == Equal to Compares data.
 Returns true if the value on both sides of the operator are equal. != Not equal to Compares data.
 Returns true if the value to the left of the operator does not match the value to the right. && And Combines expressions.
 Returns true if the expressions on both side of && result in true.
-See Combining expressions (page 49), Method 1 for an example of using this operator. П Or Combines expressions.
+See Combining expressions (page 86), Method 1 for an example of using this operator. П Or Combines expressions.
 Returns true if the expression on either side or both sides of the operator results in true.
-See Combining expressions (page 49), Method 1.
-Operato ors that return a numeric value + Add Adds numeric data, expressions, or values. - Subtract Subtracts numeric data, expressions, or values.
-Multiply Multiplies numeric data, expressions, or values. / Divide Divides numeric data, expressions, or values. % Modulus Finds the remainder in the division of numeric data, expressions, or values.
-Other o perators ?: Ternary See Combining expressions (page 49), Method 2 for an example of using this operator. () Parentheses Use to nest expressions.
+See Combining expressions (page 86), Method 1.
+Operators t that return a numeric value + Add Adds numeric data, expressions, or values. - Subtract Subtracts numeric data, expressions, or values.
+Multiply Multiplies numeric data, expressions, or values. / Divide Divides numeric data, expressions, or values. % Modulus Finds the remainder in the division of numeric data, expressions, o values.
+Other oper ators ?: Ternary See Combining expressions (page 86), Method 2 for an example of using this operator. () Parentheses Use to nest expressions.
 Operations in parentheses are evaluated before those outside parentheses.